 The moment is immortalized by the Sandugo Shrine (Blood Compact Shrine) in Tagbilaran City.
 But the truth is, this monument does not mark the actual spot where the historic treaty was made.
 In 2006, the government of Bohol determined the actual site where it happened to be in Loay, the municipality between Alburquerque and Loboc.

-The actual site, now called Blood Compact Marker, did not have a more visual monument but also situated along Bohol Circumferential Road/Tagbilaran East Road.
+The actual site, now called Blood Compact Marker, is situated along Bohol Circumferential Road/Tagbilaran East Road.

 Location: Bool, Tagbilaran City, Bohol